 If you want to know exactly what you should do to improve your pronunciation and reduce your accent, I can guide you.

 You'll record yourself speaking English in audio or video in response to I'lll evaluate the way you sound.

 I'll also send you a video assessment with personalized suggestions on specific steps you should take to immediately start improving your spoken English.

 Receive my feedback on your accent and pronunciation, learn how you can better use stress and intonation, and understand how to control your voice and breath.

-You'll meet with me on Skype or Google Hangouts for a one hour coaching session and leave with specific, personalized suggestions for independent practice.
-Within four weeks, we'll meet for a 30 minute follow up session to assess your progress and clarify your future path.
+You'll meet with me on Skype or Google Hangouts for a one hour coaching session.
+You'll leave with a recording containing with specific, personalized suggestions for independent practice.
+I'll also send you a PDF evaluation

 Improve your accent on your own schedule by following my time-tested curriculum.